asynchronics/tachyobench/README.md

 ## Channels and runtimes

-At the moment, the following MPMC/MPSC channels are available:
+At the moment, the following MPSC/MPMC channels are available:
 - [tachyonix]
 - [async-channel]
 - [flume]
 - [futures-channel]
 - [postage::mpsc]
+- [thingbuf]
 - [tokio::mpsc]

 It is possible to select one of the following runtimes: